 Vermont: Vermont Agency of Agriculture, Food & Markets

 Efforts to prevent contamination of produce should be focused on the following key hazard areas.
 Be aware that FSMA’s Produce Rule sets specific requirements for covered farms with respect to water quality and testing, worker training, and other aspects of production and handling.
+For all other farms, the rules and information about hazards can serve as best management practice recommendations.
 Refer to the FDA’s Final Rule on Produce Safety or contact your state Extension or responsible regulatory agency for more information.

 Water is used in many ways on a farm and is a primary vehicle for the movement of pathogens.
 Agricultural water can be divided into two groups: production water and postharvest water.
 Production water is water that contacts the harvestable portion of a crop and includes any water used for irrigation, crop sprays, or frost protection.
 Postharvest water is any water used during and after harvest and includes water used for produce washing, commodity movement, cooling, ice making, postharvest fungicide applications, handwashing, and cleaning and sanitizing of food contact surfaces.

 Consider the source of your agricultural water and how the water will be used in order to manage potential contamination.
-Surface water, including rivers, streams, lakes, ponds, man-made reservoirs, and any other water source that is open to the environment, is the most risky agricultural water.
+Surface water, including rivers, streams, lakes, ponds, man-made reservoirs, and any other water source that is open to the environment, is subject to the highest risk.
 Water quality from surface water can vary greatly between sites and over time.
 Some major contamination risks include wildlife, water runoff from upstream livestock operations, and wastewater discharge.
 Untreated surface water should never be used for postharvest applications and should be monitored carefully when used as production water.
-Ground water, or well water, is less risky than surface water for agricultural uses, but the potential for cracked well casings and leaky septic systems increases the risk that ground water can become contaminated.
-Public water supplies are monitored and treated by municipalities and are the least risky sources of agricultural water, though water still may become contaminated within your distribution system.
+Ground water, or well water, poses less risk than surface water for agricultural uses, however hazards such as cracked well casings and leaky septic systems increase the risk that ground water can become contaminated.
+Public water supplies are monitored and treated by municipalities and therefore pose the least risk, although water still may become contaminated within your distribution system.
 It is important to be aware of the risks to the microbial quality of agricultural water and to keep contaminated water from contacting produce.

-Routinely test agricultural water for generic E. coli to get an indication of its microbial quality.
+Routinely test agricultural water for generic E. coli (an indicator of fecal contamination) to get a measure of its microbial quality.
 Test both at the source and at the output to test for contamination within the distribution system.
-Production water should be below 126 CFU/100ml for generic E. coli and postharvest water should be potable, or have 0 CFU/100ml.
-Keep potentially risky water from contacting the harvestable portion of a crop.
-This may mean switching from overhead irrigation to drip irrigation, or for postharvest applications, using single-pass water (e.g. spray from a hose, conveyer, or barrel washer) instead of recirculated or batch water (e.g., from a recirculating conveyor or dunk tank).
-Recirculating water can become contaminated and present a cross-contamination risk, and must be maintained to be of adequate quality.
-Sanitizers labeled for use in produce wash systems can help reduce the risk of cross-contamination in recirculated water and can help reduce the build-up of microbes and biofilms in single pass systems.
-Be aware, though, that sanitizers are pesticides and must be labeled for their intended use and handled and monitored carefully.
+Post-harvest water should have 0 CFU generic E. coli per 100 ml sample.
+For pre-harvest agricultural water, there is currently no specific microbial standard set by FSMA regulations or the USDA GAP audit programs.
+Some other audit programs may have their own standards.
+Historically, FDA and USDA have used the EPA's standard for recreational water (a geometric mean of 126 CFU generic E. coli per 100 ml sample) as a basis for pre-harvest agricultural water criteria.
+Growers should routinely test their agricultural water, aim to keep E. coli levels as low as possible, look for spikes and trends in test results to identify increased risks of fecal contamination, and address those risks.
+Keep potentially high risk water from contacting the harvestable portion of a crop.
+Example risk reduction strategies are to switch from overhead irrigation to drip irrigation, or for postharvest applications, use single-pass water (e.g. spray from a hose, conveyer, or barrel washer) instead of recirculated or batch water (e.g., from a recirculating conveyor or dunk tank).
+Recirculating water can become contaminated and present a cross-contamination risk, and if it is used it should be changed frequently enough that it remains of adequate sanitary quality for its intended use.
+Sanitizers labeled for use in produce wash systems can help reduce the risk of cross-contamination in recirculated or batch water and can help reduce the build-up of microbes and biofilms on food contact surfaces.
+Be aware, though, that sanitizers are pesticides and must be labeled for their intended use and handled and monitored carefully while following your state’s pesticide regulations.
+In particular, some sanitizers are labeled for use in produce wash water while others are labeled for use on food contact surfaces.
+In some cases the same product can be used for either purpose, but the concentrations and use instructions are different.

 Worker Health, Hygiene, & Training